winksaville/test-crypto-js/README.md

 yarn run bs
 ```

-Finally start the client in a chromium browser change client script
+Finally start the client in a chrome browser change client script
 in package.json if you have a different browser:
 ```
 yarn run client